Sasaki-Einstein Geometry, GK Geometry and the AdS/CFT correspondence: Historical overview

-These G-structure techniques were used to initiate the programme of systematically characterizing the geometry underlying supersymmetric solutions associated with AdS/CFT in \cite{Gauntlett:2004zh}.
+These G-structure techniques were also used to initiate the programme of systematically characterizing the geometry associated with supersymmetric AdS/CFT \cite{Gauntlett:2004zh}.
 The goal is to study the most general class of SCFTs in any spacetime dimension $d\le 6$, which have a supergravity dual.
-This translates into studying the most general $AdS_{d+1}\times M$ solutions of either $D=10$ or $D=11$ supergravity, with a warped metric and fluxes preserving the isometries of $AdS_{d+1}$.
-One demands that the solutions admit a Killing spinor, then utilises the G-structure technology to precisely characterize the geometry on $M$.
+This translates into studying the most general $AdS_{d+1}\times M$ solutions of $D=10,11$ supergravity, with metric and fluxes preserving the isometries of $AdS_{d+1}$.
+One assumes that they admit a Killing spinor, then utilises the G-structure technology to precisely characterize the geometry on $M$.
 In general one needs to develop, in a case by case manner, new tools to study the geometry arising on $M$.
-In some cases it is also possible to find explicit solutions which are invariably helpful in making further progress.
+In some cases it is possible to find explicit solutions which are invariably helpful in making further progress.

 The focus of \cite{Gauntlett:2004zh} was the most general class of supersymmetric $AdS_5\times M_6$ solutions of $D=11$ supergravity and hence the most general class of $d=4$ SCFTs with a $D=11$ $AdS_5$ dual.
 Having elucidated a precise characterization of $M_6$, infinite classes of explicit solutions were also found.
-An interesting sub-class of such solutions have a $T^2$ isometry; this allows one to dimensionally reduce and T-dualise to obtain $AdS_5$ solutions of type IIB supergravity and these are precisely the $AdS_5\times Y^{p,q}$ solutions of \cite{Gauntlett:2004yd}.
-While the dual field theories for the $Y^{p,q}$ solutions are understood, there are still several families of explicit $AdS_5\times M_6$ solutions in \cite{Gauntlett:2004zh} for which the field theory duals are yet to be identified.
+A sub-class of such solutions have a $T^2$ isometry; this allows one to dimensionally reduce and T-dualise to obtain $AdS_5$ solutions of type IIB supergravity and these are precisely the $AdS_5\times Y^{p,q}$ solutions of \cite{Gauntlett:2004yd}.

 The classification of supersymmetric AdS solutions, started in \cite{Gauntlett:2004zh}, has been extensively developed and continues to be an active area of research.
 Many cases have now been analysed with some proving to be more tractable than others.
 The classification of $AdS_3\times Y_7$ solutions with non-vanishing five-form flux was analysed in \cite{Kim:2005ez} and these are dual to $\mathcal{N}=(0,2)$ SCFTs in $d=2$.
 In addition, $AdS_2\times Y_9$ solutions of $D=11$ with electric four-form flux were analysed in \cite{Kim:2006qu}; one way these arise is as the near horizon limit of supersymmetric black holes in $AdS_4$.
 The geometry on $Y_7$ and $Y_9$ was further elucidated in \cite{Gauntlett:2007ts}.
 Moreover, it was also shown that it can be extended to arbitrary odd dimensions and is referred to as GK geometry.